Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Introduction

-\textbf{Contributions.} This paper makes the following contributions: \begin{itemize} \item \textbf{Approach.} We introduce \tool, a variant-guided framework that diagnoses behavioral gaps through surviving program variants and synthesizes targeted tests to eliminate those gaps. \item \textbf{Empirical Study.} We carry out a large-scale evaluation on SWE-bench Verified, providing quantitative evidence of widespread test-suite inadequacy and its consequences for evaluation reliability.
-Our analysis shows that 77\% of instances admit at least one surviving variant and identifies four recurring patterns of test weakness: Insufficient Input Space Exploration, Partial Patch Path Coverage, Weak Assertions, and Missing Environmental Context. \item \textbf{Impact on Evaluation.} We demonstrate that the augmented tests produced by \tool yield more discriminative evaluation: resolved rates of the top-10 repair agents drop by 4.2\% to 9.0\% on SWE-bench Verified, and the relative ranking of agents on the leaderboard shifts accordingly. \item \textbf{Insights.} We analyze the categories of behavioral checks that the generated tests introduce, offering practical guidance on how targeted augmentation improves the detection of incorrect patches. \end{itemize}
+\textit{\textbf{Approach.}} We propose \tool, a program variant-guided framework that identifies behavioral gaps via surviving variants and generates targeted tests to close those gaps.

+\textit{\textbf{Empirical Study}}.
+We conduct a large-scale evaluation on SWE-bench Verified, providing quantitative evidence of pervasive test suite inadequacy and its impact on evaluation reliability.
+Our study shows that 77\% of instances admit at least one surviving program variant, and identifying four common patterns in how existing tests fail to constrain the intended fix.
+These patterns include \emph{Insufficient Input Space Exploration}, \emph{Partial Patch Path Coverage}, \emph{Weak Assertions}, \emph{Missing Environmental Context}.

+\textit{\textbf{Impact on Evaluation.}} We show that strengthening test suites with \textsc{PROBE} leads to more discriminative evaluation (the augmented tests generated by PROBE reduce the resolved rates of the top-10 repair agents by 4.2\% to 9.0\% on SWE-bench Verified, about 2.75$\times$ more than the baseline on average), and shift the relative ranking of agents on the leaderboard.

+\textit{\textbf{Insights. }}We analyze the types of behavioral checks introduced by generated tests, offering insights into how targeted augmentation improves the detection of incorrect patches.